mgrechukh/fabric-docker/README.md

 # @satelliz-use-override: preprod.yml
 ```

 Parameters passed to compose will include both configuration files in correct order.
-And staging will use another machine.
+And also staging will use another machine